huntdatacenter/rbgen/README.md

 **!!
 Important note on the UK Biobank data**

-The UK Biobank has released imputed data for the full release in BGEN format, with accompanying bgenix index files.
-However, *these index files appear not to be named in the way bgenix expects by default*.
+The UK Biobank has released [imputed genotype data](http://www.ukbiobank.ac.uk/scientists-3/genetic-data/) for almost half a million individuals in BGEN format, with accompanying bgenix index files.
+However, the original release of this data ("version 2") had an issue with naming of the index files.
 Please see [here](https://bitbucket.org/gavinband/bgen/wiki/Using the UK Biobank full release index files) for information on working around this.

+The more recent version of this data (version 3) does not have this issue.

 ---